CcydtN/CTF_Writeups/TCP1P/zipzipzip/README.md

 To solve it, I write a simple bash script.
 I assume the last zip have number 0 and write a for loop to solve it.
 I am removing zip files at the end of the loop because the zips may occupy too much space.
-The number `i+1` was pick, because I want to make sure there is at least one copy that can be unzip, in case of any interrupt.
+The number `i+1` was pick, because I want to make sure there is at least one copy that can be unzipped, in case of any interrupt.